- A Well-Equipped Bedside Table

 Are your guests first timers in your town or city?
 An extremely thoughtful addition to the guest bedroom for this type of visitor would be a small stack of current year local magazines and a neighborhood map.
 If you’ve got extra time, you can even add a note and point out landmarks and tourist spots they might want to check out.

 Is there a TV in the guest bedroom?
 Make sure that the remote control has fresh batteries, for starters.
 After that, consider adding a note with directions for turning the TV on, as well as a local channel guide.
-If you have Netflix, Hulu, etc.—add direction for access to those, too.
+Your WiFi password should be displayed, as well.
+If you have Netflix, Hulu, etc.—add directions for access to those, too.

 Is the kitchen far away?
 Some water bottles and light snacks in a small basket may be a good idea, specifically if the kitchen is on another floor or on the other side of your home.
 Your guests may get hungry or thirsty in the middle of the night, and may find it difficult to get around an unfamiliar house.